Cultural Transition and Adaptation

 Tips for Successful Cultural Adaptation

-- Look over old exams and papers to see what is expected
+- Review old exams and papers

 - Spend time listening and talking to fellow students and other people from the US

 Sometimes the lack of familiar support systems - family and friends - can result in feelings of stress and loneliness that can make the entire adaptation process feel burdensome.
-It is therefore a good idea to:

 - Stay in contact with friends and family back home